JEverhart383/first-headless-project-decode-2023/README.md

 ## Step 3: Display ACF Fields on Single Post Page

-Now that we have an idea of how Faust.js works ,
+Now that we have an idea of how Faust.js works, you can update your `/wp-templates/single.js` file to consume and display data from the custom data fields created with ACF.